luciana/amazon-echo-skill-mystylin/README.md

-# Node.js Alexa Skills For A Lot Of Pilates
+# Node.js Alexa Skills For My Stylin App

-##ALOP Alexa Skills Documentation
+##MYSTYLIN Alexa Skills Documentation
-Start a pilates class from Amazon Echo.
-This code communicates with A Lot Of Pilates(ALOP) API to start a pilates class.
-Two slots are available.
-One slot is class duration and the other is class type.
-Options for class duration is 10, 30, 50 minutes.
-Options for class type is Stretching, Pilates or Power Pilates.
+Get Salon and Spa deals from Alexa.
+Alexa will search for MyStylin deals in your area and let you know.

-For video and audio classes assess alotofpilates.com
+If you are a business owner, visit members.mystylin.com to start adding deals

 ## Setup
 To run this skill on your Echo device, you must setup the following accounts: